Veluthil/eCommerce-Store/README.md

 The frontend is developed using Bootstrap 5, jQuery, and AJAX.
 The application's database is hosted on Railway and created using PostgresSQL.
 Static and media files are stored in an AWS S3 Bucket.
 Tests are written using PyTest.

 ## Features
-- User authentication and account management, including email confirmation for account activation
+- User authentication and account management, including email confirmation for account activation (you will recieve an activation email from dokushovernissage@gmail.com)
 - Password reset functionality with or without logging in via email
 - Product browsing and searching via Categories
 - Wish list for saving favorite products